jonbstrong/blog/_posts/2015-04-14-beyond-wordpress.markdown

 <span class="caption text-muted">"The most popular blogging system in use on the Web"</span>
 Examples: <a href="http://techcrunch.com/" target="blank">Tech Crunch</a> | <a href="http://www.spectacularstays.com" target="blank">Spectacular Stays</a>

 Wordpress is an all encompassing blogging platform that dominates online publishing, with over 20% of the world's websites using it as a content managing system (CMS) - according to [a recent interview its founder Matt Mullenberg](http://fourhourworkweek.com/2015/02/09/matt-mullenweg/).
-It was originally designed primarilly to allow bloggers to easily create their own platform without any knowledge of coding but due to it's popularity has grown into a multi-purpose CMS, with extensibility and plugins allowing anyone from podcasters, marketers to large comapnies using it as well.
+It was originally designed primarily to allow bloggers to easily create their own platform without any knowledge of coding but due to it's popularity has grown into a multi-purpose CMS, with extensibility and plugins allowing anyone from podcasters, marketers to large companies using it as well.

 ###Userbase/audience
 <p class="lead">Anyone and everyone. </p>Professional bloggers will probably want to stick to this one but potentially leverage other platforms by reposting elsewhere later - Medium for instance.